Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 And that's a real good thing.

-Here's uh Alan in Richmond, Virginia.
+Here's Alan in Richmond, Virginia.

-Alan, welcome to the Rush Limbaugh program.
+Alan, welcome to the Russian Limbaugh Program.

-Hey, Roger, good to talk to you.
+It's good to talk to you.

 I mean, there's so many of these things out there.

-And do they think we're as stupid as they are that we would buy a plan that that we do every day already?
+And do they think we're as stupid as they are that we would buy a plan that we do every day already?

-Well, it does mean something specific that you ought to be aware of, Alan, according to press reports, this is in the Washington Times today.
+Well, it does mean something specific that you ought to be aware of, Alan.

-And it would also provide a tax credit for employers who offer these saving plans, encouraging employers to automatically enroll employees in these type of accounts.
+It would also provide a tax credit for employers who offer these saving plans, encouraging employers to automatically enroll employees in these type of accounts.

 So what they want to do is take money out of your paycheck at one end, stick it in on the other end, and then say, look, here's what we're doing for you.